-Investors hope Tom Brady's Super Bowl win changes indicator's fortunes
+Investors hope Tom Brady's Super Bowl win changes stock market indicator's fortunes

 Tom Brady in the Super Bowl can be iffy for stocks